paritytech/xcm-docs/src/journey/locks/locks.md

 The following parameters are required:

 - `asset`: The asset(s) to be unlocked.
-- `locker`: The location from which a previous NoteUnlockable was sent, and where the UnlockAsset instruction should be sent.
+- `locker`: The location from which a previous `NoteUnlockable` was sent, and where the `UnlockAsset` instruction should be sent.

 ## Example
 To get a better grasp on how these instructions work together, we give two examples in this section.
-The examples use the xcm-executor with the pallet-xcm as the implementation for the `AssetLocker` xcm-executor config item.
+The examples use the xcm-executor with the pallet-xcm as the implementation for the `AssetLocker` config item.
 An important note of this implementation is that only one lock with ID `py/xcmlk` is set per account.
 The pallet-xcm implementation keeps track of all the xcm-related locks that are placed on an account and sets the most restricting one with the `py/xcmlk` lock ID.
 This principle becomes more clear in the second example.